Escobita/selenium/selenium-core/selenium-website/src/main/rst/cn/05_selenium_rc.rst

 will be thrown in your test program.
 It should display this message or a similar one::

-    "Unable to connect to remote server….Inner Exception Message: No connection could be made because the target machine actively refused it…."
+    "Unable to connect to remote server鈥?Inner Exception Message: No connection could be made because the target machine actively refused it鈥?"
     (using .NET and XP Service Pack 2)

 If you see a message like this, be sure you started the Selenium Server.
 If